isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The only difference for DNR DHCPv4 options configuration is that it allows to configure more than one DNR instance and the DNR instances are separated with the "pipe" (``0x7C``) character.
-For each DNR Instance comma delimited fields must be provided:
+For each DNR Instance comma delimited fields must be provided in the following order:

 - Service Priority (mandatory),
 - ADN FQDN (mandatory),
-- IP address/es (optional - if more than one - they must be space-separated)
+- IP address(es) (optional - if more than one - they must be space-separated)
 - SvcParams as a set of key=value pairs (optional - if more than one - they must be space-separated;
   to provide more than one alpn-id separate them with double backslash escaped comma like in the example below).